Kansas schoolgirl at heart of landmark desegregation ruling dead at 76

-(Reuters) - The civil rights activist who as a Kansas schoolgirl was at the heart of the U.S. Supreme Court’s landmark 1954 Brown v.
+(Reuters) - Civil rights activist Linda Brown, who as a Kansas schoolgirl was at the heart of the U.S. Supreme Court’s landmark 1954 Brown v.
 Board of Education decision outlawing racial segregation in American public schools, has died at age 76.

 Linda Brown died on Sunday in her hometown of Topeka, Kansas, the administrator for the Peaceful Rest Funeral Chapel, Robin Bruce, told Reuters on Monday.
 Bruce said she was not at liberty to provide additional information on the circumstances of Brown’s death.